msprijatelj/4e-module-generator-portable-compendium/README.md

 This package was originally provided by VegaFontana on the [Fantasy Grounds 4e Forums](https://www.fantasygrounds.com/forums/showthread.php?60524-4E-Module-Generator-Portable-compendium-gt-Fantasy-Grounds).
 It is provided here with modifications.

+This package is designed to work with the `.sql` files from Portable Compendium version Beta 30.

 ## How to Use
 1. Copy the ddiFeat.sql, ddiPower.sql and ddiMonster.sql, files from "PathYoYourPortableCompendium/sql/".